 Fig. 3.
 Firms’ optimal manipulation levels under the values of the unit manipulation cost and the time .

-Through a numerical substitution, we illustrate the decision-making processes of firms under platform governance when , , , , and .
-Fig. 3 shows the impacts of the unit manipulation cost and time on firms’ optimal manipulation levels.
-We can observe the impact of time on the manipulation behavior of both firms from Fig.3.
+Through a numerical substitution, we illustrate the decision-making processes of firms under platform governance when , , , , , and .
+The impacts of the unit manipulation cost and time on the firms’ optimal manipulation levels are shown in Fig. 3.
+This figure also shows the impact of time on the manipulation behavior of both firms.
 Initially, firms choose to engage in manipulation to increase their profits.
 However, as time progresses, both firms tend to avoid manipulation.
 This shift occurs for two reasons.
-First, the presence of governance significantly weakens the effectiveness of manipulation, thereby reducing its overall impact on firms’ behavior.
-Second, as time progresses, the platform is likely to increase governance intensity, which imposes additional costs on firms and gradually diminishes the profitability of manipulation, leading to a decreased incentive for firms to engage in such practices.
+First, the presence of governance significantly weakens the effectiveness of manipulation, thus reducing its overall impact on firms’ behaviors.
+Second, as time progresses, the platform is likely to increase governance intensity, thereby imposing additional costs on firms and gradually diminishing the profitability of manipulation, thus leading to a decreased incentive for firms to engage in such practices.

-Furthermore, Fig. 3 also reveals that contrary to our expectations, as the unit cost of manipulation v increases, both firms become more inclined to manipulate.
+Furthermore, Fig. 3 reveals that, contrary to our expectations, as the unit cost of manipulation v increases, both firms become more inclined to manipulate.
 This is due to the results derived from Sections 4.2 to 4.4, which indicate an inverse relationship between the manipulation effort and the unit cost of manipulation .
 Additionally, the costs associated with manipulation are represented as , highlighting that has a more significant impact on costs than the unit cost of manipulation .
 Thus, as increases, the marginal cost incurred by firms for manipulation actually decreases due to the reduction in , making manipulation more appealing.

 For the platform, we investigate its optimal strategy to govern the firms’ manipulation.
-Similar to firms, the platform also has four equilibriums in terms of its profit.
-For example, for the equilibrium of (M, N) scenario, the platform can make positive profit when , , and .
-Following this line of analysis, we can summarize the conditions for each possible equilibrium in Fig. 4 through a numerical simulation when , , , , and .
-Each region in Fig. 4 represents the scenario in which the platform’s profit is maximized, given different levels of governance cost and manipulation cost under platform governance.
+Similar to firms, the platform also has four equilibriums in terms of profit.
+For example, for the equilibrium of the (M, N) scenario, the platform can make a positive profit when , , and .
+Following this line of analysis, we can summarize the conditions for each possible equilibrium in Fig. 4 through a numerical simulation when , , , , , and .
+As can be seen, each region in Fig. 4 represents the scenario in which the platform’s profit is maximized, given different levels of governance cost and manipulation cost under platform governance.
 To better explore the changes in platform revenues, Fig. 5 illustrates the profit trends under the four manipulation scenarios established in Fig. 4.